markmorcos/first_project/README.md

 ## Main dataset issues

-- Data sourced from different resuorces
+- Data sourced from different resources
 - Required formatting and cleaning for consistency.
 - Some entries needed adjustments for proper structure.